-If you are a new parent, you might get concerned once you notice milk coming out of your baby’s nose.
+If you are a new parent, you might get concerned once you notice milk coming out of baby’s nose.
 However, this might occur, especially in newborns with a digestive tract that is not yet mature enough to handle large quantities of milk.
 Let’s find out about the causes and preventions of these incidents.

-What is nasal regurgitation?
+What is Nasal Regurgitation?

 Nasal regurgitation is the movement of ingested milk towards the baby’s esophagus, instead of the stomach.
 When this happens, fluids or food that is supposed to go to the stomach comes back up to the mouth and nose.
 This may also be called a spit-up.

 Nasal regurgitation is when the spit-up of the baby comes out of the nose instead of the mouth.
 Moreover, nasal regurgitation may also happen during breastfeeding or bottle-feeding your baby when the flow of milk is more than what your baby can handle during feeding.